 Ellen Ochoa (1958- ) is a veteran astronaut who was chosen for four space flights and has almost one thousand flight hours to her credit.
-She was the first Latina to be chosen as an astronaut, and she is now director of NASA’s Johnson Space Center, the second woman to hold the title and the first Latina.
+She was the first Latina selected as an astronaut.
+She is now director of NASA’s Johnson Space Center, the second woman to hold the title and the first Latina.

 The NASA Training Program has always been highly competitive.
 Dr. Ochoa applied three times before she was accepted in 1990.

 Ellen Ochoa’s Background

-Specializing in Optical Aspects of Engineering
+Specialized in Optical Aspects of Engineering

 Dr. Ochoa investigated optical systems for performing information processing.
 Simply put, her work involved helping computers to “see.”
 One of the patented inventions is an optical inspection system, another is an optical object recognition method, and a third is a tool for “noise removal” in images.

 On the Smithsonian education website, Dr. Ochoa provides a very understandable explanation of her work.
 She describes her patents as involving ways for a computer to find a particular object within an image.
 This system could be used in manufacturing such as inspecting for flaws, or it might be used on a space vehicle such as the Rover that traversed Mars for several years.